NSF-IUSE/sampleCourse-xfig/docs/assignments/index.md

 ## **Feature Change Requests:**

-Teams will work on 4 new features of Xfig, which are listed below:
+This course project is team based.
+Students attending this course will be grouped into 4 teams (5 students per team) and focus on software maintenance of a well-known open source software xfig.
+Teams will work on 4 new features of xfig, which are listed below.

 <table border="1" cellspacing="0" cellpadding="0">
     <tbody>